ramereth/presentation-openstack-vs-ganeti/source/index.rst

 ------------
 * Open up OpenStack cluster to our hosted projects later this year
 * Continue using Ganeti along-side OpenStack
-* Research using ManageIQ as an interface between both
+* Research using Synnefo as an interface between both
 * Continue supporting both platforms long term

 Final Summary